Documentation Hub

 SCA tied to the authentication code

-Once the payer approves the transaction data, Keyless returns a successful result from the showApprovalScreen API.
+Once the user approves the transaction data, Keyless starts the authentication to:

 1. Authenticate the payer with the device factor and the biometric factor using Keyless MFA.